TroydonAnabolic/circle-check/README.md

 ## Working CURL Commands

 For local testing of the hello-world Edge Function.
-Make sure docker is running and supbase start is run.
+Make sure docker is running and run: supbase start

+For local dev run to start function: supabase functions serve notify-on-location

 Without JWT